davidconoh/docs/src/contribute.md

 See [GitHub help on merging a pull-request](https://help.github.com/articles/merging-a-pull-request).

-The GitHub page for the pull-request will provide you the right commands to do the local merge, similar to the following.
+The GitHub page for the pull-request will provide you with the right commands to do the local merge, similar to the following.

 Get the changes from that branch to a new local branch: